IGMR-RWTH/RaNDT-SLAM/README.md

 If you want to deploy a different sensor, you have to set the parameters accordingly.
 The frames and topics are given in ndt_radar_slam_base_parameters.yaml.
 There, you can additionally choose not to use the IMU, or turn off visualization.
 The meaning of the parameters is explained in the config files.

-If you want to retune the configurations, read in the thesis for a detailed parameter study of several parameters.

 __Usage__

 Four parameters are considered in roslaunch: